Kr0wZ/NeutrOSINT/README.md

 # NeutrOSINT
-Determine if an email address exists or not on ProtonMail with NeutrOSINT
+Determine if an email address exists or not on ProtonMail with NeutrOSINT without alerting the target.

 Alternative to [ProtOSINT](https://github.com/pixelbubble/ProtOSINT) since the validation using the API doesn't work anymore.

 This tool uses selenium to connect to ProtonMail and checks if email addresses are valid or not.
+The "light" mode is faster and only uses the API to determine the validity of a Protonmail email address.
+No need to have a Protonmail account.

 ---
 ### What's new?

+##### 08/06/2023:
+  - "x-pm-uid" is in fact valid for 24 hours.
+It must be generated again to perform requests.
+This is now fixed and every requests generate a new AUTH cookie to perform searches.
+  - @OSINT_Tactical found that it was possible to determine the source address of a protonmail business domain if the catch-all functionnality is enabled for this domain.
+I implemented that in the code.

 ##### 06/06/2023:
   - Protonmail added a new field and a cookie for API requests: "x-pm-uid" and "AUTH-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX".
 With the tests I've done, these values must be generated one and then can be reused over time.